 • be responsible for their own learning, as they work independently and in groups;

 • become lifelong language learners for personal growth and for active participation as world citizens.

 In order to achieve the goals of the secondary FSL curriculum, students need to:

-The French Department is located in room 223.
+The French Department Office is located in room 223.

-The French teachers at SATEC are Madame Knight (Curriculum Leader), Madame Elliott, Monsieur Ionescu, Madame Larsen and Madame Lee.
+The French teachers at SATEC are Madame Larsen (Curriculum Leader), Madame Elliott, Monsieur Ionescu, Madame Ng.

 Field Trip to Le Papillon on Front.

 French Courses Offered at SATEC